xlab-ub/mlmodelscope-api/README.md

 push an API image to the Github Container Registry each time new commits are pushed to Github on the `master` branch.

+You can read more about the Docker Compose configuration [here](docs/docker-compose.md).

 ## API

 The `/api` directory contains an application that provides most of